 I used AIS whilst living in Bangkok for phone and Wi-Fi, I now use True for both.
 I didn’t change because I was unhappy with the service of AIS, I just moved and my new area only had True set up for Wi-Fi in my new apartment.

-I have zero complaints about both companies regarding connection (my only grievance is they spam the shit out of your phone when you’re with them) and I’ve never used Dtac.
+I have zero complaints about both companies regarding connection (my only grievance is they spam the living shit out of your phone when you’re with them) and I’ve never used Dtac.

 Food in Bangkok

 One of the biggest draws that bring holidaymakers and expats to settle in Bangkok and Thailand as a whole is its food.
 Thai food has a deserving reputation for being some of the most flavoursome, fresh and exciting in the world.
 Although Thai dishes can be regional, living in Bangkok, the capital, means you have a wide plethora of Thai cuisine concentrated in one city.

 Street food really comes into its own in the city, and you can barely walk a few metres without bumping into a roadside stall selling a variety of dishes to try.
 Some of the most famous dishes include Pad Thai – a fried noodle dish, Som Tum – a papaya salad, Khao Soi – a north Thailand noodle soup and Tom Yum – a hot and sour Thai soup.